 Bakery Dasenka Kura

-Dasenka is a bakery which sells handmade bread and pastries baked in a stone oven.
+Dasenka is a bakery that sells handmade bread and pastries baked in a stone oven.
 The shop is located in one of the old Shibori merchant houses which makes a visit to the bakery shop a nice experience even if you aren’t planning on buying any bread.

 The “Arimatsu Shibori Bread” is a specialty of Arimatsu.
 It was proposed by a local high school student, inspired by the dyeing culture of Arimatsu Shibori, and has become very popular.
 The bread is made using natural food coloring imitating the Shibori patterns.